International response to the Spanish Civil War: Soviet Union

-The Franco-British arms embargo allowed the Republican government to receive material aid and purchase arms only from the Soviet Union and Mexico.
-To pay for the armaments, the Republicans used US$500 million in gold reserves.
-At the start of the war, the Bank of Spain had the world's fourth-largest reserve of gold, at about US$750 million, despite some assets being frozen by the French and the British governments.
-The Soviets also sent more than 2,000 personnel and $81,000,000 in financial aid, the armory, mainly tank crews and pilots, who actively participated in combat for the Republicans.
-Other countries aided the Republicans by selling weapons and providing volunteer military units.
-Throughout the war, the efforts of the Republican government to resist the Nationalists, and their foreign supporters were hampered by Franco-British "non-intervention", the long supply lines and the intermittent availability of weapons of widely-variable quality.
-The Franco-British naval embargo allowed Germany and Italy to reinforce their armies in Spain and hampered only Soviet efforts to arm the Republicans.
+During the Spanish Civil War, the Soviet Union provided military equipment and support to the Republicans, being the only nation to provide such aid alongside Mexico.
+To pay for these supplies, the Republicans spent US$500 million in gold reserves.
+In 1936, the Bank of Spain had the world's fourth-largest gold reserve, worth approximately US$750 million, although some of its assets were frozen by the French and British governments.
+According to an official Soviet source, more than 2,000 members of the Soviet Armed Forces served in Spain, many of them being awarded the Soviet honours and 59 being awarded the title Hero of the Soviet Union.

-According to an official Soviet source, more than 2000 Soviet citizens served in Spain, many of them being awarded the Soviet honours and 59 being awarded the title Hero of the Soviet Union.
-The largest number of Soviets in Spain at any time is believed to have been 700, and the total during the war is thought to have been between 2,000 and 3,000.
+The largest number of Soviets in Spain at any time is believed to have been 700, and the total during the war is thought to have been between 2,000 and 3,000; they were primarily tank crews and pilots, and fought in direct combat.
 Estimates for the pilots of Spanish Republican Air Force from the Soviet Union who took part in the conflict are given at 1,000.

-The Republic sent its gold reserve to the Soviet Union to pay for arms and supplies.
+The Republicans sent their gold reserve to the Soviet Union to pay for arms and supplies.
 The reserve was worth $500,000,000 in 1939 prices.
 In 1956, the Soviet Union announced that Spain still owed it $50,000,000.
 Other estimates of Soviet and Comintern aid totaled £81,000,000 ($405,000,000) at 1939 values.
 The German military attaché estimated that Soviet and Comintern aid amounted to the following: